 Camera Settings & Post-Processing

 My digital photography has evolved over the years.
-I've gone from wild post-processing experimentation with Photoshop (which was fun at the beginning, I admit) toward a distaste for post-work beyond the same basic darkroom adjustments I made when I shot film.
+I've gone from wild post-processing experimentation with Photoshop (which was fun at the beginning, I admit) toward a distaste for post-work beyond the same basic darkroom adjustments I used when I shot film ... and worked in an actual darkroom.

 "Never have I found the limits of the photographic potential.
 Every horizon, upon being reached, reveals another beckoning in the distance.
 Always, I am on the threshold."